-^{26 &}lt;sup>11 See Exhibit A, Authority to Construct 15044, Attachment M, District Responses to Wine Institute Comments on Draft Permit, Comment 2-8.
+&lt;sup>13 See Exhibit A, Authority to Construct 15044, Attachment M, District Responses to Wine Institute Comments on Draft Permit, Comment 2-8.
+26

-^{27 &}lt;sup>12 See Exhibit B, Central Coast Wine Services, Authority to Construct Application, Attachment B, at 1 (emphasis added).
-28
+&lt;sup>14 See Exhibit B, Central Coast Wine Services, Authority to Construct Application, Attachment B, at 1 (emphasis added).

-1 not be achievable during non-standard operations."13 Under "Operating Constraints," the 2 application states, "[t]o be determined."14
+1 not be achievable during non-standard operations."
+Under "Operating Constraints," the 2 application states, "[t]o be determined."

-- 1 approaction states, [1] of action miles.
-3 The EcoPAS system has been used at various times on twenty fermentation tanks, 4 including both older, smaller 100 series red wine fermentation tanks and larger 400 series white 5 wine fermentation tanks (tanks 401-405 and 411-415).
+3 The EcoPAS system has been used at various times on twenty fermentation tanks, 4 including both older, smaller 100-series red-wine fermentation tanks and larger 400-series white- 5 wine fermentation tanks (tanks 401-405 and 411-415).
 Because multiple tanks were manifolded 6 together, identifying the control efficiency achieved at any individual fermentation tank is 7 impossible.
 Thus, the CCWS EcoPAS data reflects a mix of fermentation tank sizes and 8 configurations as well as contents.
 There is no record of any use whatsoever on 400 series tanks 9 used for red wine fermentation, nor any "proven track record of reliability" that demonstrates the 10 EcoPAS's system's efficiency on any single tank containing red or white wine, in either 100 11 series or 400 series tanks.
 Without any "proven track record," there is no justification for finding 12 that the EcoPAS system has been "achieved in practice."
 13 The capture efficiency of the NohBell NoMoVo system is similarly uncertain.
 NohBell 14 presents a range of possible capture efficiencies from 45% to over 90%.
 The application notes 15 that the Performance Standard of the NoMoVo system is uncertain: 16 Performance Standard: To be Determined - NohBell has provided CCWS with a 17 performance guarantee of 67.5%.
 However this control efficiency has not been validated.
 Limitations of the capture system were attempted to be taken into 18 consideration.
 Only with proper validation can a real control efficiency be assigned to this combination of vapor capture and ethanol extraction from 19 the vapor stream be assessed.
 20 21 The performance of this technology is not consistent over the entire duration of a 22 fermentation cycle.
 Absorption performance can vary from 45% to 90+% depending upon the timing of the fermentation cycle.
-Compound that variability 23 24 indeterminable.
-15 25 26 13 Id. at 2.
-27 14 Id.
-15 Id., Attachment C, at 1-2 (emphasis added).
-28 .
-10 3079798 1 •
+Compound that variability 23 with the normal insistent operations of the capture manifold, and the actual variability of the control efficiency across all operating ranges [is] 24 indeterminable.
+25 Id. at 2.
+26 Id.
+27 Id., Attachment C, at 1-2 (emphasis added).
+28 WINE INSTITUTE'S PETITION FOR REVIEW, ATC 15044 3082819.v1 1